bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 ##	Security
 ### 	Solution Security
 All solutions must comply with legal and regulatory requirements and internal good practice that supports the requirements that originate from the data classification policies.
-_Rationale:_ We must run the business safely for ourselves and our customers and be in compliance where required (although there are no obvious examples at [company] as yet), in order to protect the [company] brand, shareholders and the customers.
+_Rationale:_ We must run the business safely for ourselves and our customers and be in compliance where required (although there are no obvious examples at SuccessionWealth as yet), in order to protect the SuccessionWealth brand, shareholders and the customers.
 _Implications:_ All solutions must show om the architecture documentation detail how this policy is met.
 Any architectural exceptions must go through the appropriate governance and exception processes.
 ### 	"Defence in Depth"
 It is risky to rely on a single security control on a system to enforce security on sensitive data or system access.
 By using multiple layers of security such that failure of one layer does not compromise the entire solution.